What is Health Research?

 When deciding if a research study is for you, carefully look over the study’s informed consent form with the researcher.
 The informed consent form describes the purpose of the study, what you will be asked to do as a research participant, how long the research will last, what are the risks and benefits of participating in the research, and how your personal information will be protected.

-Before agreeing to participate in a research study, you may consider asking:
+Before agreeing to participate in any research study, you may consider asking:

 - What could happen to me, good and bad, if I take part in the research?